C0D3D3V/Moodle-DL/README.md

     - Fetches the current state of your Moodle Account, saves it and detects any changes.
     - If configured, it also sends out a mail-notification.
     - It prints the current status into the console
-	- It writes a more detailed log into `MoodleDownlaoder.log` for debug purpose.
+	- It writes a more detailed log into `MoodleDownloader.log` for debug purpose.
 - `python main.py --init`
     - Guides you trough the configuration of the software, including the activation of mail-notifications and obtainment of a login-token for your Moodle-Account.
 	- It does not fetch the current state of your Moodle-Account.